Louis Sebert (sprinter)

 Louis Joseph Sebert (December 4, 1886 – December 2, 1942) was a Canadian athlete.
 He competed at the 1908 Summer Olympics in London.

 In the 100 metres, Sebert took second place in his first round heat with a time of 11.7 seconds.
 He did not advance to the semifinals.
 His result in the 200 metres was similar.
 He placed second in his preliminary heat with a time of 22.8 seconds to not advance further.

-In the 400 metres, Sebert finally won a preliminary heat.
+Sebert finally won a preliminary heat in the 400 metres.
 His time of 50.2 seconds put him first among the three men in his heat.
-He dropped his time to 49.5 seconds for the semifinal, but placed second behind William Robbins.
+He dropped his time to 49.5 seconds for the semifinal but placed second behind William Robbins.

 Sebert died on December 2, 1942, two days shy of his 56th birthday.